Epic & Vibrant Quick Travel Guide | Colombia

 Most of Colombia, including its major tourist areas, lies above the equator.
 The country generally has a tropical climate, although it varies by region.
 For example, the Caribbean and the Pacific coast have year-round high temperatures and humidity, with rainfall averaging 40 inches a year.
 In the mountainous areas, conditions are cooler, although they vary depending on prevailing winds, altitude and topography.

-Need help planning your next trip?
+Which highlight from Colombia’s ultimate quick travel guide will inspire your adventure through this vibrant and diverse country?
 The Trip Atelier takes the stress out of vacation planning.
 Schedule a consultation and start crafting a memorable vacation today.